mrseif123/mrseif123/README.md

-<h1 align="center">Hi!, I'm Seaf Aliyan, a computer & data enthusiast 👋💻</h1>
+<h1 align="center">Hi!, I'm Seaf Aliyan, Computer & Data Enthusiast 👋💻</h1>

-I am a currently a computer science & statistics (Data Science) student at Rachel & Selim Benin School of Computer Science and Engineering at the Hebrew University of Jerusalem, there I focus on theoritical parts of computer science, learnining new things about machine learning, artificial intelligence, applied data science, algorithms, data structures and more.
+I am a currently a computer science student at Rachel & Selim Benin School of Computer Science and Engineering at the Hebrew University of Jerusalem, there I focus on theoritical parts of computer science, learnining new things about machine learning, artificial intelligence, applied data science, algorithms, data structures and more.